fluent-plugins-nursery/fluent-plugin-systemd/README.md

 This plugin depends on libsystemd

-On Debian or Ubuntu you might need to install the libsystemd0 package:
+On Debian or Ubuntu you might need to install the libsystemd0 and build-essential packages:

 ```
-apt-get install libsystemd0
+apt-get install libsystemd0 build-essential
 ```

 On CentOS or RHEL you might need to install the systemd package: